top of page

 • Eligible students can apply by completing the application form available in Populi and paying a $50 enrollment fee.

-• A late payment fee of $25 will be assessed for payments received after the 15th of each month.
+• A late payment fee of $25 will be assessed for each payment received after the due date.

-Please contact the Student Accounts Department (dtuttle@northpointcollege.edu) with any questions.
+Please contact the Student Billing Department (finance@northpointcollege.edu) with any questions.

 Financial Aid and Planning